theworldisnotflat/shriveling_world/markdown/usrdoc/blender_tutorial.md

 WIP Define basic setups for effective renders (with [EEVEE](https://docs.blender.org/manual/en/latest/render/eevee/introduction.html), [Cycles](https://docs.blender.org/manual/en/latest/render/cycles/introduction.html) or even _[Workbench](https://docs.blender.org/manual/en/latest/render/workbench/introduction.html)_).

+You may remove from rendering several objects, e.g. countries, and keep then for a later use:
+1. in the _Scene collection_ right click on an objet or a collection of objects
+2. in the popup menu choose __Visibility__
+3. in the sub-menu choose __Disable in render__

 #### Camera

 WIP Explain different [Camera](https://docs.blender.org/manual/en/latest/render/cameras.html#properties) settings (*Orthographic* vs *Perspective* for example) specific to Shriveling.